 The majority of the C111s were finished in metallic orange; an interesting choice as no contemporary production Mercedes-Benz was offered in orange despite its popularity at the time.
 The fully-padded large-hub four-spoke steering wheel and Bundt Cake alloys wheels introduced on the C111 did make it into series production however.

 Citroën and NSU formed the Comotor partnership in 1967 to manufacture Wankel engines in Altforweiler Germany.
-The first car to receive a Comotor powerplant was the experimental Citroën M35 fitted with a single-rotor 1.0 litre Wankel.
-Like Mazda, the M35 engine used leading and trailing spark plugs.
+The first car to receive a Comotor powerplant was the experimental Citroën M35 fitted with a single-rotor 1.0 litre engine.
+Like the Mazda 0810, the M35 engine used leading and trailing spark plugs.
 The M35 was the second and final automobile to be equipped with a singe-rotor Wankel.
 Production began in late 1969.
 A total of 267 were built for testing and issued to selected loyal Citroën owners for long-term evaluation.

 Satisfied by the performance and feedback received on the M35, Citroën continued development of the Wankel and launched the GS Birotor in 1973.
-The Birotor featured a 1.0 litre twin-rotor Comotor engine with single-plug combustion chambers.
-The engine produced 107 hp/litre.
-The cars reception was marred by the near-simultaneous oil crisis of 1973, and popularity suffered as a result due to the relatively high fuel consumption.
+The Birotor featured a 1.0 litre twin-rotor Comotor engine with single-plug combustion chambers producing 107 hp/litre.
+Unfortunately the car’s reception was marred by the oil crisis of 1973; its relatively high fuel consumption dampening the interest of potential buyers.
 Less than 1000 were built.